Security-Onion-Solutions/securityonion-cloud/README.md

 `ifconfig ens6 up`
 `tcpdump -nni ens6`

+#### Note
+Currently, only the traffic of the primary interface of the Security Onion instance is mirrored to the sniffing interface (to illustrate collection of VXLAN traffic, etc).
+You may consider setting up additional mirror sessions if you wish to mirror traffic from other instances.

 #### Tear it down
 The instance and VPC configuration can quickly be destroyed with the following:
 `terraform destroy --auto-approve`